jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/feature-creator.md

     - Reducer
     - Selectors

-Additional Selectors can be definded using extraSelectors parameter.
+Additional Selectors can be defined using extraSelectors parameter.

 ```TypeScript
 export const appState = createFeature({